USS Tate: Post-war activities, 1945–1946

 From there, she headed for Ulithi and thence, via Okinawa, to Jinsen, Korea, for occupation duty.
 Tate returned to the Philippines early in October, visiting Manila and Subic Bay.
-After stops at Tsingtao, China, and Okinawa in late November, the attack transport steamed back to the United States, arriving at Seattle on 13 December.
+After stops at Qingdao, China, and Okinawa in late November, the attack transport steamed back to the United States, arriving at Seattle on 13 December.
 She remained there until 26 February 1946, when she got underway for San Francisco.
 The ship loaded cargo between 1 and 16 March and then headed for Eniwetok and Kwajalein.

 She discharged her cargo at the two atolls and got underway for Panama on 4 April.
 Tate reached the Canal Zone on 23 April; but, instead of entering the canal, she remained on the Pacific side to help in the final removal of Americans from the air base at Seymour Island in the Galapagos.
 She returned to Balboa on 20 May, transited the canal, and reached Hampton Roads on 28 May.